Under the Affordable Care Act (ACA), small employers—those with 1 to 50 full-time equivalent employees—can offer small group health insurance.

 Metal tiers represent the cost-sharing split between plan participants and the insurance company.
 Or in other words, it says how much employees will pay and how much the insurance company will pay, making it easier to compare health plans.

-A Bronze plan has the lowest monthly premium, but it also has the highest cost-sharing requirements.
-A Platinum insurance plan has the highest monthly premiums and lowest out-of-pocket costs.
+A Silver plan has a lower monthly premium than a Gold one, but a Bronze plan has the lowest monthly premium with the highest cost-sharing requirements of all the plans, while a Platinum insurance plan has the highest monthly premiums and lowest out-of-pocket costs.

 - Deductibles, or the amount you need to pay for covered services before the insurance plan starts to pay.